Capital punishment in China: Historical background

 Ming dynasty Shuilu ritual painting depicting imprisonment and execution.

 Capital punishment was one of the classical Five Punishments of China's dynastic period.
-In Chinese philosophy, capital punishment was supported by the Legalists, but its application was tempered by the Confucians, who preferred rehabilitation and mercy over capital punishment.
+In Chinese philosophy, capital punishment was supported by the Legalists, but its application was tempered by the Confucians, who preferred rehabilitation and mercy.
 Confucius did not oppose capital punishment absolutely, but did take the view that in a well-ordered society based on moral persuasion, capital punishment would become unnecessary.

 During China's early dynasties, capital punishment and amputation were predominant among the five punishments.
 Later, amputation became less common, but capital punishment and corporal punishment remained.
 There was wide variability in the number of types of capital offenses over time.
 Under the Punishments of Lu (Lu Xing), written sometime in the Warring States period (475–221 BCE), there were 200 capital offenses.
 The Tang Code (653 CE) listed 233 capital offenses, and the Song dynasty (960–1279) retained these and added sixty more over time.
 Under the Yuan dynasty, the "number of separate capital provisions" precipitously dropped, reaching a low of 125 crimes.
 The number of capital offenses spiked again under the Ming dynasty (1368–1644), with 282 capital offenses, and the Qing dynasty (1644–1911), with more than 800 capital offenses.

-Historically, poorer and lower-status Chinese were most often subject to capital punishment; however, officials and others of high-rank were put to death as a means of social control in times of war, internal disarray, or strife.
+Historically, poorer and lower-status Chinese were most often subject to capital punishment; however, officials and others of high rank were put to death as a means of social control in times of war, internal disarray, or strife.
 For example, King Wu of the Western Zhou ordered officials who violated royal regulations, failed to carry out their duties, or "promulgated innovations" to be put to death; 39 military officials were executed following a peasant uprising during the Tang dynasty; the six gentlemen of the Hundred Days' Reform, who advocated social reform in the late Qing dynasty were executed.